Ridireacht/URL-Shortener/README.md

 1. Turn original URLs to short, hash-based URLs.
 This is done via Base62 encoding (original URL --> SHA256 --> Base62).
 2. Redirect user to original URL with hash-based URL.

 If the URL was once shortened, the application retrieves it from DB instead of generating again.
-URL-hash pairs also get temporarily cached with Caffeine, so we check cache inbefore as well.
+URL-hash pairs also get temporarily cached with Caffeine, so we check cache as well.

 ## How to deploy